Both jobs and careers enable us to find income. However, there are some key differences between the two terms.

-It is especially beneficial if they come from a similar background and have similar interests.
+It is especially beneficial if they come from similar backgrounds and have similar interests.
 You can find mentors at your current job, such as those who are in senior positions at your company.

 Throughout the course of a lifetime, all the jobs one has will make up his or her career.

-Some start at low or minimum wage jobs and work their way up, transitioning from one position to the next while maintains goals and aspirations for a career.
+Some start at low or minimum-wage jobs and work their way up, transitioning from one position to the next while maintaining goals and aspirations for a career.

 In the long term, work should contribute to one’s happiness and fulfillment as opposed to simply being a way to make money.

 This is at the heart of a career.
 If you work to build skills in a particular industry you are passionate about, the future will likely be bright and filled with happiness, and money will follow.